dai-shi/react-tracked/website/docs/api.md

 sidebar_label: API
 ---

-There's only one function exported from the library.
-This `createContainer` creates a provider and other hooks.
+The `createContainer` is a main function exported from the library, which creates a provider and other hooks.

 ## createContainer